-- 5.1.3 Work on a Fixed Listed Holiday. - a.
+- 5.1.3 Work on a Listed Holiday. - a.
 Holidays on Employee's Regular Workday.
-Any employee required authorized to work on a fixed-listed holiday and in addition to regular hours(e.g., on his or her regular day off)which falls on his or her regular workday shall be paid time and one-half for such work in addition to his/her-holiday pay equal to the number of hours the employee works, up to a maximum of the regular shift length for the overtime shift and a minimum of eight (8) holiday hours.
+Any employee authorized to work on a listed holiday which falls on his or her regular workday shall be paid time and one-half for such work in addition to holiday pay equal to the number of hours the employee works, up to a maximum of the regular shift length for the overtime shift and a minimum of eight (8) holiday hours.